 Work Within the Law

 Tenants have to agree to specific regulations when they sign a tenancy agreement.
 As a landlord, you also must abide by the law.
 Threatening tenants or being abusive because of non-payment of rent will only make things worse.
-The law is on your side if a tenant has breached an agreement.
+The law is on your side if a tenant has breached an agreement, and there are services that you can use for rent reporting if the tenant has missed several payments.
 So, stay within the parameters of the law.
 Breaking the law as a case moves forward will only end up dragging it out further and eventually cost you more money.

 Keep Your Properties Maintained